 How can you help me with my Receiving Stolen Property charge?

-I have personally helped many people with cases where they are accused of
+I am a Receiving Stolen Property Defense Attorney in New Jersey and I have personally helped many people with cases where they are accused of receiving stolen property.

 What Could Happen to Me If I am Convicted of Receiving Stolen Property?

 The penalties for receiving stolen property depend on your criminal history and the value of the stolen property in your possession.
 Consequences are typically similar to those for theft, but there may be some subtle differences.